-Directed by D’Urville Martin
+- Directed by D’Urville Martin

-Perhaps because nobody really knew what they were doing nobody outshined anybody.
+Perhaps because nobody really knew what they were doing, nobody outshined anybody.
 They were all on an equal footing.
 The lack of experience hid the lack of experience and it all evened itself out.
-Somehow this movie overcomes what would otherwise be a weakness and turns it into a strength that has propelled this movie into the realm of being a classic blaxploitation comedy film.
+Somehow this movie overcomes what would otherwise be a weakness and turns it into a strength that has propelled Dolemite into the realm of being a classic of not only blaxploitation comedy but of film.

-And yet those scenes and more work in this film.
+And yet those scenes and more work in Dolemite.
 Honestly none of the goofs or errors matter.
 This movie is as much a love letter to blaxploitation film as it is a parody of it because of them.
 The acting is awkward.
 I don’t think anybody would ever accuse Moore of being a great thespian.
 His acting has all the passion and complexity of someone being forced to read a book out loud.
 Then again that could be said for a majority of the cast.
 They all give their best effort.
 That is clear but they had no or very little acting ability.

 Despite its flaws Dolemite has a style all its own.
 The story is entertaining and ridiculously over-the-top.
 And weird.
 And that is a good thing.
 We need more weirdness like this.
 Movies would be better for it.
 Treat yourself and watch this movie.
 It will make its way into my Blu-ray player again.
 That is a guarantee.